Naseband/ProcessLoopbackCapture/README.md

 # Windows Process Loopback Capture

-A relatively simple class that uses Windows' AudioClient in loopback capture mode to capture audio coming from one process and its children only.
+A relatively simple class that uses Windows' AudioClient in loopback capture mode to capture audio coming from one process and its children only (Windows 10/11).

 Calls a user-provided callback with the resulting audio data in little endian unsigned char PCM format.
-Supports 8-32 bit PCM Int/Float and any Sample Rate between 1 kHz and 384 kHz.
+Supports 8-32 bit PCM Int/Float and any Sample Rate above 1 kHz supported by WASAPI's SRC.

 Based on the [original ApplicationLoopbackCapture example](https://github.com/microsoft/windows-classic-samples/tree/main/Samples/ApplicationLoopback) but does not require WIL/WRL to be installed or included.
 Also fixes a few bugs and leaks.
 This version allows the AudioClient to be restarted at any point, including the same process.